Beretta Cx4 Storm: Design details

+Legal status in Canada

-In Canada, the Cx4 Storm was the primary weapon used in the 2006 Dawson College shooting.
+The Cx4 Storm was the primary weapon used in the 2006 Dawson College shooting.
 The restricted class firearm had been acquired legally, and a coroner's inquest into the shooting recommended that all semi-automatic rifles be banned in Canada.
-The Common Sense Firearms Licensing Act passed in 2015 did not include a provision for such a ban.
 Sales of the CX4 Storm increased in Canada following the shooting, and in 2011, Beretta introduced a non-restricted (19" barrel) variant of the Cx4, making it more accessible.
-On May 1, 2020, the Canadian government reclassified the Cx4 Storm (in all its variants) to be prohibited firearms.
+On 1 May 2020 the Canadian government reclassified the Cx4 Storm (in all its variants) to be prohibited firearms.